NURSING 7021A - Research Part I

-Course Code NURSING 7021A Course Research Part I Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Assumed Knowledge NURSING 7102OL Restrictions Only available to Master of Nursing Science students.
+Course Code NURSING 7021A Course Research Part I Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Assumed Knowledge NURSING 7102OL Restrictions Only available to Master of Nursing Science students.
 Students must have the prior approval of the Master of Nursing Science Program Coordinator or Head of School Nursing for enrolment.
 Course Description This course requires the student to identify a research question with rationale and conduct a literature review

 Course Coordinator: Dr Morgan Smith

 The full timetable of all activities for this course can be accessed from Course Planner.Not applicable.
 The student will meet with their supervisor/s individually.